Exposure (infant): Early Middle Ages

 During the Early Middle Ages in Europe, the History of European Morals (1869) by Irish historian William Lecky mentions that infant exposure was not punishable by law and was practiced on a large scale and was considered a pardonable offense.
 In the 8th century, foundling hospitals were opened in Milan, Florence and Rome, among others, to help reduce the deaths of newborns who were subjected to exposure.
-Church authorities were in charge of this social issue until the 16th century.
+Church authorities were in charge of these hospitals until the 16th century.